 Each terpene has a unique smell, a set of characteristics, and other attributes that can be used to find relief.
 While there are tens of thousands of terpenes in the natural kingdom, cannabis features over 100 of these organic terpenes.

 A comprehensive terpene chart would include at least 20,000 different terpenes with more than 100 of those found in cannabis plants along.
 Some terpenes are more common in cannabis plants than others.
-Here’s a list of common cannabis terpenes and possible ways terpenes can be used for therapeutic purposes.
+Here’s a list of seven common cannabis terpenes and possible ways they can be used for therapeutic purposes.

 Myrcene can be found in cooking herbs, grasses, and fruits such as basil and lemongrass, hops, and mango.
 Based on terpene research, myrcene can have numerous therapeutic effects: